gsiraji/Microfluidics-Paper-Fig-Code/README.md

 A description of each file:

-1. vid_process.m generates figure 5.
-To create the exact figure, the following 2 files must be available: 'vid_data.xlsx' manually tracked f data and 'du.mp4' the experiment video.
+1. video_process.m generates figure 5.
+To create the exact figure, the following 2 files must be available: 'vid_tracked_data.xlsx' manually tracked f data and 'du.avi' the experiment video.
+Depending on your operating system, you may need additional codec to read the .avi file while running this code.
+Please check the code for the latest links to the data table and video.

 2. ode_jump.m generates figures 4 and 8 by running a stochastic simulation of clogging for 3 devices with different number of columns and solving the ODE system numerically.
 It does not require any additional files to run.